lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

+2025.10: I am happy to give a guest lecture at the Machine Learning course of UCF.
+Thanks [Yuzhang](https://42shawn.github.io/) for the invitation!

 2025.10: I am honored to be selected as the Top Reviewer of Neurips 2025.

 2025.10: I will serve as the Area Chair of [CPAL 2026](https://cpal.cc/).